-What is a PowerPoint Template?
+- What Is a PowerPoint Template?

 Download Our Free PDF eBook on Making Great Presentations

-We also have the perfect compliment to use alongside a professional presentation template.
+We also have the perfect complement to use alongside a professional presentation template.
 Download our Free eBook: The Complete Guide to Making Great Presentations, which will help you write, design, and deliver the perfect presentation.

 Most of the work while creating a business presentation occurs before you fire up PowerPoint.